Replication and Information Extraction in a Minimal Agent-Environment Model

-When \( r > 1 \), small initial alignments are amplified, rendering the trivial fixed point unstable and leading to a nontrivial alignment \( m \ne 0 \).
+When \( r > 1 \), small initial alignments are amplified, rendering the trivial fixed point unstable and leading to a nontrivial alignment \( \phi^\star \ne 0 \).
 The transition line \(r=1 \) in the \((\sigma, \lambda)\) plane yields a theoretical threshold that closely matches the empirical phase boundary observed in simulations, see Fig.~\ref{fig:master_fig}(b).
-Remarkably, in most signal-to-noise regimes, the steady state magnetization achieved by the unsupervised turnover is comparable to that of the supervised benchmark where ground-truth labels are accessible (Fig.~\ref{fig:master_fig}(c)), demonstrating that the agent can bootstrap an informative labeling purely from self-consistency.
-Perhaps more surprisingly, in some high-noise and data-scarse settings, the absence of corrupted target labels and the exposure to fresh data can mitigate overfitting, allowing a more robust signal recovery than in the supervised case, see SM.

-\paragraph*{Extension to multiclass environments---} To test the robustness of our framework, we also explore a multiclass scenario with \( C > 2 \) classes.
-The environment is defined as a mixture of \( C \) Gaussian components: